 - be a source of challenge and support to the head teacher (a critical friend)

-The headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing body.
+The Headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing board.

 The Full Governing Board (FGB) currently meet 8 times per year.
 A Joint Review Group (JRG) including members of the Governing Board, the Local Authority and Diocese meet 6 times per year to provide further support and challenge school leaders with a particular focus on attainment and progress data.